gdotgordon/produce-demo/README.md

 ## Architecture and Code Layout
 The code has a main package which starts the HTTP server.
 This package creates a signal handler which is tied to a context cancel function.
 This allows for clean shutdown.
 The main code creates a *service* object, which is a wrapper around the store package, which is the mock database.
 This service is then passed to the *api* layer, for use with the mux'ed incoming requests.

+As mentioned, Uber Zap logging is used.
+In a real production product, I would have buried it in a logging interface.

 Here is a more-specific roadmap of the packages: